 What is diabetes?

-The amount of sugar in the blood is usually controlled by the hormone insulin.
-Insulin is made in a gland called the pancreas.
+The amount of sugar in the blood is controlled by a hormone called insulin.

 There are 2 main types of diabetes: